 Wettest street – Jõe

-Jõe means river in Estonian and this street is actually built on a river.
+Jõe means river in Estonian, and this street is actually built on a river.
 River Härjapea connected Ülemiste lake and Tallinn Bay.
-The Härjapea used to fill the moats of the city in the Middle Ages, it was the water supply for the outskirts and source for industries, but later became polluted and was covered and diverted in the mid 1930s.
+The Härjapea used to fill the city's moats in the Middle Ages: it was the water supply for the outskirts and source for industries, but later became polluted and was covered and diverted in the mid-1930s.

 Prettiest street – Katariina käik

-Katariina käik, St. Catherine’s Passage, is hidden small alley in the Old Town.
+Katariina käik, St. Catherine’s Passage, is a hidden small alley in the Old Town.
 St. Catherine’s Passage connects Vene street and Müürivahe street.
-It is the picture-perfect street, with a lot of history.
+It is a picture-perfect street, with a lot of history.